Your Employee Assistance Program is a support service that can help you take the first step toward change.

 Medications and Childbirth

-There are several medication options available during labour and delivery, including:
+There are several medication options available during labor and delivery, including:

 Caesarean Delivery